InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 | Q8_0                 | 6.70          | +0.0004         | Very large, extremely low quality loss - recommended only for complex tasks |
 | FP16                 | 13.00         |                 | Extremely large, virtually no quality loss - not recommended |

+{: .caption }
-<span style="color: gray; font-size: smaller; padding: 6px; display: block;">See the source of this table for additional information: [llama.cpp discussion](https://github.com/ggerganov/llama.cpp/discussions/2094#discussioncomment-6351796)</span>
+See the source of this table for additional information: [llama.cpp discussion](https://github.com/ggerganov/llama.cpp/discussions/2094#discussioncomment-6351796)

 {: .note }
 Perplexity (PPL) is a measure of a language model's confidence in its predictions, indicating how certain it is about its next word predictions.
 Lower perplexity values suggest higher certainty, while higher values indicate lower certainty.
 It is important to note that certainty ≠ correctness, as a model can be very confident but still produce predictions that are not factual or accurate, depending on the context and the data it was trained on.